Ask questions, explore data, and get insights with chat in Amazon Quick - Amazon Quick

 Actions

-Amazon Quick Suite actions boost productivity by allowing you to perform relevant tasks in supported third-party services from your Amazon Quick Suite chat interface, like sending an email using Microsoft Outlook, or creating a PagerDuty incident.
-You can invoke any actions configured and available to you from your Amazon Quick Suite chat interface.
+Amazon Quick actions boost productivity by allowing you to perform relevant tasks in supported third-party services from your Amazon Quick chat interface, like sending an email using Microsoft Outlook, or creating a PagerDuty incident.
+You can invoke any actions configured and available to you from your Amazon Quick chat interface.
 To select an action, use the action application from the data scoping filter and select the third party application you want to perform actions in.
 Then, choose the action you want to perform from the available actions.
 The system checks if you have authorization to perform the action before performing it.

 Flows